 Indeed, while Abstract Expressionism was raging on the East Coast, another less flashy revolution was unfolding on the left coast, particularly in Seattle and Skagit Valley.
 Morris Graves, Guy Anderson, Richard Gilkey and Helmi Juvonen were making work that seemed like a quiet celebration of spirit, rather than ego.
 While personal style might emerge, a “brand” was never the point.
 They were free to follow where seeking itself led them.

 Like the other two artists included in this webshow, Frank Okada was proficient in many mediums.
 Gallery Cygnus is pleased to offer this Sumi ink painting from the collection of Herb and Lucy Pruzan.
-Okada went on to make paintings that were so very different: acrylic on canvas, hard edged geometries with mostly primary colors, with the only nuance a frenzied working of surface.
-But both his Sumi paintings and the later acrylic work explored the world of energy.
+Okada went on to make paintings that were so very different: oil on canvas, hard edged geometries with mostly primary colors, with the only nuance a frenzied working of surface.
+But both his Sumi paintings and the later oil work explored the world of energy.

 William Slater had an abiding interest in boating, landscape and the female figure.
 Though he created works of beauty inspired by all three, it seems it had less to do with appearances and more to do with something more subtle.
 He often said, “I cannot remember what things look like.
 But I do remember what they felt like.”
 Slater, like Okada, had also made companions of some NYC Ab-X painters, and continued throughout his life to enjoyed waving his brush in a movement directed by his whole body in what he called “dancing with paint.”
 Here is a late work which has been called Raven and Sun, but you can see that it’s suggestive of fugitive light, life and atmosphere, a possible imprinting of a moment in time.